-If you're heading to Peru, you've probably heard that the country is a culinary hotspot, and one of the best places to dine out in the world.
+If you're headed to Peru, you've probably heard that the country is a culinary hotspot, and one of the best places to dine out in the world.

 Well, you heard correctly!

 From tiny hole-in-the-wall spots, to three of the 50 best restaurants in the world, food is a big deal in Peru.
-In Lima, you could spend days visiting different restaurants for breakfast, lunch, and dinner... and you still wouldn't get a bite of what the city has to offer.
+In Lima, you could spend days visiting a different restaurant for breakfast, lunch, and dinner... and you still wouldn't get a bite of what the city has to offer.

 Food is in the country's DNA.
 Everyone has an appreciation and connection to Peruvian cuisine.